 SEI currently licenses the following curriculum:

-- PV 101: Solar Electric Design and Installation (Grid-Direct)
+- PV101: Solar Training – Solar Electric Design and Installation (Grid-Direct)

-- PV202: Advanced PV System Design and the NEC (Grid-Direct)
+- PV202: Solar Training – Advanced PV System Design and the NEC (Grid-Direct)

-- PV304: Advanced Battery-based PV System Design, Series 2
+- PV304: Solar Training – Advanced PV Stand-Alone System Design (Battery-Based)

 Solar Energy International licenses its curriculum to public universities, community colleges, and technical schools in the United States.
 Currently, we do not license to for-profit or international institutions.

-We encourage all instructors who will be teaching to complete SEI’s Train-the-Trainer Certificate through our Solar Professionals Certificate Program.
+We encourage all instructors who will be teaching to complete SEI’s Solar Professionals Certificate Program.
 At a minimum, we require that all instructors who will be teaching any of our curricula go through either our online or in-person training of that curriculum so that he/she is familiar with how we teach before teaching it.

 Each curriculum includes the following: